India marks one year polio-free milestone

-NEW DELHI (AlertNet) - India is about to hit a milestone in its battle to eradicate the polio virus with no new cases reported in the past year, the country's health minister said on Thursday, a dramatic drop from being the country worst affected by the crippling disease.
+NEW DELHI, Jan 12 (AlertNet) - India is about to hit a milestone in its battle to eradicate the polio virus with no new cases reported in the past year, the country's health minister said Thursday, a dramatic drop from being the country worst affected by the crippling disease.

 "We are excited and hopeful, at the same time, vigilant and alert," said Ghulam Nabi Azad in a statement, cautioning it was still important to remain vigilant.

-"This giant leap towards polio containment in a short span of two years is an endorsement of India's tireless and persistent efforts."
+"This giant leap toward polio containment in a short span of two years is an endorsement of India's tireless and persistent efforts."

 Just two years ago 741 Indians fell sick with polio, nearly half the world's cases that year.
 Until the 1950s the disease crippled thousands every year in rich nations.
 It attacks the nervous system and can cause irreversible paralysis within hours of infection.